MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/ways-of-working.md

 **Are employees receiving sufficient manager 1:1 coaching time?**

 Learn whether employees are getting enough 1:1 manager coaching.
-This page shows the distribution of employees by how much weekly 1:1 time they get with their managers.
+This page shows the distribution of employees by how much monthly 1:1 time they get with their managers.

 #### Empower your workforce

 **Are managers balancing oversight with employee autonomy?**

-View the distribution of employees attending the same meetings as their managers, along with their average weekly 1:1 meeting time with their managers.
+View the distribution of employees attending the same meetings as their managers, along with their average monthly 1:1 meeting time with their managers.
 This information is compared across the company.

 Use this page to analyze different segments of manager behaviors (**Co-attending**, **Highly managed**, **Under-coached**, and **Coaching**) based on their rates of attending the same meeting as their reports and their 1:1 meeting time.